quev-dev/tiny-visions/README.md

 # Tiny Visions

-> _This web app is a work-in-progress.
-Not all features are complete, nor is the app yet deployed._

 ## Introduction

 **Tiny Visions** is a front-end web app aiming to create a simple, minimalistic experience for tarot card readings and quizzes.

-Within this site, the user may try out a quiz, as well as a one-card reading or three-card reading.
-They may also view a catalogue of each tarot card to view their artwork and meanings.
+Within this site, you may try out a quiz, as well as a one-card reading or three-card reading.
+You may also view a catalogue of each tarot card to view its artwork and interpretations.

-You may explore the live version of Tiny Visions through [this link](#).
+> Link to live version: https://tiny-visions.netlify.app

 ## Pages